JRam13/Message-Queue/README.md

 CLASS DEFINITIONS
 ------------------

--MessageQueue.jaja - Provides the project with a queue that takes in a 'Message' object
+-MessageQueue.jaja - Provides the framework for a queue that takes in a 'Message' object

 -Message.java - The message abstract class.
 Basically a wrapper for a string.
 This is the base class for QueryMsg and ReplyMsg classes.